-Ah, the wonders of wine.
+Ah, the wonders of wine like the one on that wine tour.
 Not only a fabulous drink with food, wine is equally stunning in the kitchen, marring various aspects of a dish or meal like few other ingredients can.
 The two written / video recipes below offer some excellent examples of how a little wine can MAKE the dish in my wine macerated Dessert Wine Peaches with ice cream and Gorgonzola Chopped Steak with Red Wine Onions.

 |Save aged wine for drinking, young fruit-forward wines for cooking.|

 Wine Macerated Peaches

 The first recipe in the video is a quickie for stone fruits macerated (softened) in sweet wine with fresh basil and served with iced or whipped cream – perfect for the nice nectarines and peaches in our markets this and next month.